tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ITMGContextGetInstance()->GetAudioCtrl()->GetSpeakerLevel();
 ```

-### Set software volume for the speaker
+### Set the speaker volume
-This API is used to set the software volume for the speaker.
+This API is used to set the speaker volume.
 The corresponding parameter is "volume".
 The value "0" sets the volume to Mute, and "100" means the volume remains unchanged.
 Default is 100.

 #### Function prototype